filecoin-project/lotus/documentation/misc/Update_Dependencies_Lotus.md

 1. In your `lotus` directory, `cd extern/filecoin-ffi`.

-2. `git pull` to ensure you have the latests changes for *filecoin-ffi*.
+2. `git fetch` to ensure you have the latests changes for *filecoin-ffi*.

 3. `git checkout vX.XX.X` to checkout the version you want to update to.